gaetan-l/demo-spring-api/README.md

-# Minimal rest API with Spring
+# Minimal REST API with Spring

-Minimal working code for a deployable API,with the absolute minimal dependencies possible.
+Minimal working code for a deployable API, with the absolute minimal dependencies possible.
 The Tomcat dependencies and the Application class can even be removed if you are using your own external Tomcat and don't need the embedded one.

 ## Environment used